 Apply plenty of sunscreen and don't forget your hat and sunglases.

 Don‘t lose track of time!
 That's easy to do when you're shelling.
 Check the schedule of high and low tides before you start out.
 I made this mistake and ended up with very wet, very cold shoes and jeans - and a long hike back to the car with chattering teeth!
 It only takes once to learn this lesson!
-Prepare ahead!
+Be sure you are prepared!

 Myrtle Beach State Park is a good place for your search.
 Admission : $5 adults; $3.25 SC seniors (age 65 & older); $3 child age 6-15; Free for children 5 and younger.
 Phone: 843-238-5325.
 It’s so not heavily populated during the week (it gets crowded on Sat. and Sun.in season) and it’s a beautiful State Park, with or without the shells.
 Plenty of restrooms and stand-alone covered shelters for picnicing, a walking trail, convenience store, fishing pier (walking the pier is included with admission) - and of course the beach.

-Huntington Beach State Park in Murrells Inlet is another good place to shell hunt.
+Huntington Beach State Park in Murrells Inlet is another good place got beachcombing and see shell hunting.
 It is also widely recognized as one of thebest birding sites along the East Coast as well as home to the historic “Atalaya” castle.
 Admission: $5/adult; $3.25/ S.C.
 Senior; $3/youth age 6-15; Free for children 5 and younger.
 Atalaya admission: $2 per entry to the house for visitors ages 6 and up.
 Children 5 and under admitted free.
-This fee is in addition to the park entry fee, to help preserve and protect Atalaya. phone: 843-235-8755.
+This fee is in addition to the park entry fee which helps to preserve and protect Atalaya. phone: 843-235-8755.

 Pawleys Island is often not crowded.
 (See the photo at the top of this [page.)
 We have seen sand dollars, shark teeth, and some larger shells.
 Once we noticed a family of starfish as they moved along the beach.
 It was awesome to see!
 (Important: Don't pick up live sea creatures.
 They have lives to live!)
 To get from Myrtle Beach to Pawleys Island: Head south on Rt.
 17. After you pass the town of Pawleys Island, watch for a sign that says Causeway.
 Turn left on Causeway to go from the mainland to the Island.
 Take any right off this residential road to another residential road and start looking for free parking on your right.
 The earlier you get there, the more shells you'll find.

-An email I received from a friend who spent a week in Myrtle Beach told me what she discovered about shelling:
+An email I received from a friend who speant a week in Myrtle Beach told me what she discovered about shelling:

 "The other thing that topped off our vacation was we went to Georgetown and did the Carolina Rover Shelling & LightHouse Tour – it was out of this world!!!
 BEAUTIFUL – I seriously would have done it again if we had more time….well worth the money. "